 Well, so-called Monopoly Man appeared again Thursday, complete with a monocle, top hat and bushy white mustache, during a Senate hearing with Consumer Financial Protection Bureau chief Mick Mulvaney.

-"I think the trick is that you have to know exactly what the rules are: You can wear you know outlandish clothes, you can have crazy hair, you can't wear a mask," Werner says.
+"I think the trick is that you have to know exactly what the rules are: You can wear you know outlandish clothes, you can have crazy hair, you can't wear a mask," Madrigal says.
 "So I just barely skirt the line.
 You know, technically, a monocle is just a form of glasses."

 On the message behind these appearances